emmt/EasyFITS.jl/README.md

 where `filename` is the name of the FITS file.

-The methods to open a FITS file all take an optional argument `mode` after `filename` which can be:
+The methods to open a FITS file all take an optional additional `mode` argument which can be:

 - `"r"` (the default mode) to open an existing file for reading only.

-- `"r+"` to read an existing file for reading and appending to its contents.
+- `"r+"` to open an existing file for reading and appending to its contents.

-- `"w"` to create a new FITS file that must not already exist.
-An error is thrown if the file already exists.
+- `"w"` to create a new FITS file.
+An error is thrown if the file already exists unless keyword `overwrite` is set to `true`.

-- `"w!"` to open the file for writing.
+- `"w!"` to create a new FITS file.
 If the file already exists, it is (silently) overwritten.

-The keyword `extended` can be used to specify whether to use the [extended file name syntax](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node83.html) implemented by the `FITSIO` library.
+In these methods, the `extended` keyword specifies whether to use the [extended file name syntax](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/node83.html) implemented by the `FITSIO` library.

 It is not mandatory to call `close(file)` to close the FITS file, this is automatically done when the `file` object is garbage collected.
-Calling `close(file)` is however needed in order to ensure that a FITS file open for writing is up to date before `file` be garbage collected.
+Calling `close(file)` is however needed to ensure that a FITS file open for writing is up to date before `file` be garbage collected.
+To make the file contents up to date without closing it, call `flush(file)` instead.
 To automatically close a FITS file, use the do-block syntax:

 ``` julia
 open(FitsFile, "test.fits.gz", "w!") do file